 repository should normally be updated by replacing the TOML file with

 a new TOML file using the SPDX identifier.

 copy the text of the license in the TOML file as the value of the

 Fedora package maintainers are responsible for regularly monitoring the upstream source code of their packages for any changes or additions to licenses.
 When a license changes upstream, or a new license is introduced, the following guidelines apply:

 If the project adds material under a license that hasn’t yet been reviewed for inclusion in Fedora, then submit the new license for review following the process described above.

-If the project adds material under a not-allowed license, then the package can no longer be included in Fedora Linux, unless you remove the material covered by the not-allowed license.
+If the project adds material under a not-allowed license, then the package can no longer be included in Fedora Linux, unless you remove the material covered by the not-allowed license so that Fedora will not be distributing anything under that license, including in the source code of the package.
 FESCo has the authority to block upgrades of packages to versions with new licenses that are not allowed for Fedora.

-Traditionally, Fedora package maintainers have been expected to announce upstream license changes that they become aware of on the Fedora devel list.
-This expectation was probably based on the assumption that any upstream license change would be a change to substantially all the code in the project, but this is not always the case.
+Historically, Fedora package maintainers were expected to announce upstream license changes that they became aware of on the Fedora devel list.
+This expectation was probably based on the assumption that any upstream license change would be a change to all or substantially all the code in the project, but this is not always the case.

 If you are unsure about the status of a new license in a package, please ask on the Fedora legal list.

 Want to help?
 Learn how to contribute to Fedora Docs ›